 The last language school I worked for was in the small Polish city of Płock.
 Amazingly, it’s been nearly 10 years since I taught English to kids.
 How time flies.

 After finishing my first summer stint in Southampton in 2011, I wasn’t in any hurry to return to the classroom.
 In fact, I went down to the English city of Bath for a few weeks that autumn to study for the Certificate in International Business English Training (Cert IBET) qualification.

 By December time, I began to get itchy feet again.
 Hence, I applied for a job in Łódź, Poland, to teach English in-company.
 After a conversation with the English owner of this education company, I was offered the job.
 I flew to Łódź on January 1, 2012.

-I wrote about my experience living and working in Łódź here.
-Essentially, I began to do what all savvy TEFL teachers eventually do - supplement my regular job with private students.
+I've written about my experience living and working in Łódź.
+Essentially, I began to supplement my regular job with a healthy cohort of keen and very pleasant private students.

 I got so many calls from eager business people looking for private classes.
 Frankly, it gave me much peace of mind to know that I could dictate my own schedule and make it as a sole trader if I wanted to in the future.
 Despite a rocky start to my career, I would have answered the question “Is TEFL a good career choice?” very positively after an extremely satisfying 18 months in Łódź.

 Frankly Speaking: A bit about me and my time in TEFL